wseit/sd-wse-laravel-shibboleth/README.md

 Laravel Shibboleth Service Provider
 ===================================

-This package provides an easy way to implement Shibboleth Authentication for Laravel 5.4
+This package provides an easy way to implement Shibboleth Authentication for Laravel.

 [![Build Status][12]][11]
 [![Code Climate][3]][2]